Mastering Behavior Change: Strategies for High-Achievers

 • Black: Stop existing behavior (Stop eating sugar)

-A behavior change can then be categorised as, for example, a Green Spot behavior, a Purple Span, a Black Path, etc. Fogg’s Behavior Wizard gives examples and specific guidelines for each type of behavior change.
+A behavior change can then be categorized as, for example, a Green Spot behavior, a Purple Span, a Black Path, etc. Fogg’s Behavior Wizard gives examples and specific guidelines for each type of behavior change.